cdimascio/express-openapi-validator/README.md

 ### ▪️ coerceTypes (optional) - _deprecated_

 Determines whether the validator should coerce value types to match the those defined in the OpenAPI spec.
-This option applies **only** to path params, query strings, headers, and cookies. _It is **highly unlikley** that will want to disable this.
+This option applies **only** to path params, query strings, headers, and cookies. _It is **highly unlikely** that you will want to disable this.
 As such this option is deprecated and will be removed in the next major version_

 - `true` (**default**) - coerce scalar data types.
 - `"array"` - in addition to coercions between scalar types, coerce scalar data to an array with one element and vice versa (as required by the schema).